NIO (NYSE: NIO) bulls have two big hurdles to clear this week, especially those with call options expiring in the coming weeks.

 The runaway valuation of the company is at least in part due to bets on a new type of electric battery that will eliminate the need to charge for hours on standby.
 Like Tesla (NYSE: TSLA), this battery could open up new markets and business opportunities beyond the auto industry.
 Also like Tesla, the company’s CEO, Li Bin, is a successful serial entrepreneur worth betting on.

 To wit, NIO’s rally could have very well carried on into 2021 despite a $54.5 billion market cap and record deliveries clocking in at just over a modest 5,000 — hardly enough to substantiate its current share price of just over $50.

 Still, this week will be a rough one for NIO.
 For a stock that’s already been high risk, high reward investment, the scales just got tipped much deeper to the risk side.
 To think it will sail through these obstacles unscathed in the coming weeks would require a suspension of disbelief.

 Investors who bought into NIO in October or even early November would be prudent to take some profits now.

 Those brave enough to try and weather the choppy waters ahead should set their stop losses and watch support levels.
-If the price dips below $46.70, we’ll likely be seeing some long red candlesticks that are unlikely to fully bounce back until we see the direction U.S. foreign policy will head under the Biden Presidency and a Treasury under Janet Yellen.
+If the price dips below $46.70, we’ll likely be seeing some long red candlesticks.
+And that’s probably all we’ll be seeing until the direction of U.S. foreign policy is clear under a Biden Presidency.